larrypusun/larrypusun.github.io/_pages/research.md

 Published Papers
 ======
+* Long-term effect of trade liberalization on human capital: evidence from Chinese students.
+China Economic Journal, 2024
 * How Foreign Direct Investment Influences Carbon Emissions, Based on the Empirical Analysis of Chinese Urban Data (with Yang Zhou, Ying Kong and Rui Wu), Sustainability, 2018